greydongilmore/AFIDS_macaca/material/README.md

 ### **21. Right anterolateral temporal horn**

+  * Jump to AC and using sagittal view locate the posterior border of AC.
-  * Place using coronal view as the anterior-most (and lateral) point of temporal horn
+  * Navigate laterally using sagittal view and locate anterior-most (and lateral) point of temporal horn.
-  * Choose a more ventral/inferior point on the coronal view
+  * Choose a more ventral/inferior point on the coronal view.
+  * In the coronal view this fiducial should be inferior lateral of the amygdala, while in the sagittal view it is anterior to hippocampus seperated by lateral ventricle.
-  * Place at the boundary of CSF and brain
+  * Place at the boundary of CSF and white matter
   * **Name:** 21
   * **Description:** R AL temporal horn